 Getting Around Camp

 All organized camp activities will take place at locations accessible by paved and packed earth (un-paved) paths.
 All pathways are firmly packed without loose gravel.
 Paths are generally flat with no major obstacles.
-There are some areas where there are some slopes and hills (pictured below), particularly to get from the central eating and sleeping area to the ritual hall.
+The entire site is on a gentle slope so there are some hills between some of the areas, particularly to get from the central eating area to the bathhouse and some of the cabins.
 There will be an accessibility car with drivers for anyone needed a ride to and from locations.
-The central dining hall, bathhouse area, and accessible cabin all have rustic ramped access.
-The ritual hall and less accessible cabins have 1-2 steps to enter.
-All the buildings are on one-level.

-There are numerous areas outside of the main camp locations on site that are not as accessible, including a network of rougher trails.
+There are numerous areas outside of the main camp locations on site that are not very physically accessible, including a network of rougher trails.

 Covid-19

-We are asking camp attendees to take the risks of Covid and the wellness of their fellow attendees seriously and to do your best to minimize risk for the 7 days before attending camp.
 Knowing that jobs/travel etc. will be different for each, we are asking people to limit their contact with others and especially public spaces and gatherings as much as possible in the 7 days prior to camp.
-We are also asking people to use masks and other preventative measures if they are required to be in higher risk situations during this time.

-All camp attendees will be required to take rapid tests on Thursday afternoon (as part of registration/arrival), Friday morning, Saturday morning, and Sunday morning.
+All camp attendees will be required to take a plus life PCR test on Thursday afternoon (as part of registration/arrival), and then rapid antigen tests on Friday, Saturday, Sunday, and Monday mornings.
 If anyone tests positive during camp we will support them to quarantine either by leaving camp or in a separate area at camp.
-We are not requiring attendees to mask or be vaccinated at this time.

 Scented Product Awareness